Chainflow/cosmos-validator-mission-control/README.md

 ```

 **System Monitoring Metrics**

+- Telegraf is a daemon that can run on any server and collect a wide variety of metrics from the system (cpu, memory, swap, etc.), common services (mysql, redis, postgres, etc.).
+It was originally built as a metric-gathering agent for InfluxDB, but has recently evolved to output metrics to other data sinks as well, such as Kafka, Datadog, and OpenTSDB.

--  For this you can refer `telgraf.conf` file for system monitoring metrics.You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf
+-  For system monitoring metrics you can refer `telgraf.conf` file.
+You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf

  **Alerting (Telegram and Email)**